vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/fips/README.md

 A deployed system will need to have each component changed individually.
 Follow the product documentation for that.

-ESX has FIPS permanenently enabled by default.
+ESX has FIPS permanently enabled by default.

 ### Will enabling FIPS make the TLS ciphers pass audits?

-FIPS support does have an effect on TLS ciphers, but what you probably want is to set your TLS Profile (in vSphere 8.0.2 and newer) to NIST_2024, which will restrict the ciphers to the best choices, per NIST 2024 guidance.
+FIPS support does have an effect on TLS ciphers, but what you probably want is to set your TLS Profile (in vSphere 8.0 Update 3 and newer) to NIST_2024, which will restrict the ciphers to the best choices, per NIST 2024 guidance.

 ### Are there any caveats to enabling FIPS 140-2/140-3?

 VMware Cloud Foundation documentation lists considerations when using FIPS.
 In general, because FIPS compatibility changes the ciphers available there may be some external compatibility issues with other systems and plugins.
 We encourage you to test connectivity prior to enabling it in production environments.
-Most notably, RSA SecureID and some US Federal Common Access Cards (CAC) have ciphers which are incompatible.
+Most notably, RSA SecurID and some US Federal Common Access Cards (CAC) have ciphers which are incompatible.
 Consider switching to a federated identity source.

 Enabling FIPS compatibility in vCenter requires a reboot of the VCSA, which will happen immediately upon changing the setting!